Botox Cosmetic & Therapeutic – Mount Pleasant, SC

 When you think of Botox, a visit to your dentist probably doesn’t come to mind at all.
-As a certified member of the American Academy of Facial Esthetics, our associate dentist, Dr. Christina Skarpalezos, is dedicated to providing the most advanced Botox therapy techniques for her patients at the office of Virginia L. Gregory, DMD in Mt.
-Pleasant.
-These services are just one more reason why our office is the go-to provider of comprehensive dental care for patients from Mt.
-Pleasant and all surrounding communities.
+As a certified member of the American Academy of Facial Esthetics, our associate dentist, Dr. Christina Church, is dedicated to providing the most advanced Botox therapy techniques for her patients at the dental office of Virginia L. Gregory, DMD in Mount Pleasant.
+These services are just one more reason why our dental office is the go-to provider of comprehensive dental care for patients from Mount Pleasant and all surrounding communities.
 Keep reading to find out more about Botox, and feel free to give our team a call to schedule your treatment consultation today.

 What is Botox?